InfiniteSearchSpace/Automata-Gen-3/README.md

 - Scroll up or down to change the subfunction (unlabeled numbers currently)

-- Click scrollwheel to change the function catagory
+- Click scrollwheel to change the function category

 - Left click to execute a function